SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/category-survey.md

 ### Takeaways

-From the responces to these 3 questions I have determine that:
+From the responses to these 3 questions I have determine that:

 - All the proposed categories should stay as they all have instances where people answered incorrectly (aside from furniture which I will come to later).
-- The confidence level of detecting plastic bags, glass and homes needs to be very high as these items are commonly misplaced when recycling
+- The confidence level of detecting plastic bags, glass and homes needs to be very high as these items are commonly misplaced when recycling.

 ### Q4